bradp/vv/README.md

 The first time you run `vv`, it will attempt to locate your VVV installation location.
 If it can't find it, you will be prompted for it.
 This will be written to a .vv-config file in your home directory. (`~/.vv-config`) You can also edit this file if you need to change your VVV path.

+You can also add `"auto_update_disable": false` to this file to disable auto-update functionality.

 In the future, any additional settings and defaults will be stored here, along with VVV installation path.

 ## Questions?